 The defenders stayed with Ronaldo as he received it back on the half-turn, and with a slight feint of the hips, he burst through a gap.
 Ronaldo had forced Nesta to foul him again.
 Ronaldo was making a mockery of the heavyweight contest.

 The Brazilian Ronaldo’s overall performance in this game, excluding his abuse of Nesta, was magical.
 Flicks over players in the channels followed.
-Rasping shots that hit the bar, incisive passing reminiscent of his future teammate Zinedine Zidane, and of course, his signature fooling of the keeper.
+Rasping shots that hit the bar, incisive passing reminiscent of his future teammate Zinedine Zidane, and his signature fooling of the keeper.

 The ‘keeper was left on the floor in what seemed like slow motion.
 He knew what was coming, but he couldn’t stop it.
-Around he went, and into the goal the ball went.
+Around he went, and into the goal, the ball went.
 Iconic.

-The story of the most prominent peak at club football level has been told.
-And let’s not forget, we haven’t even ran the rule over his time as a Galactico.
+The story of the most prominent peak at domestic football has been told.
+And let’s not forget, we didn’t even run the rule over his time as a Galactico.